Published 15 Aug 2023

 What is CCTV Maintenance?

-Closed-circuit television or CCTV maintenance is a preventive measure to ensure that surveillance equipment is operational.
-It is performed by security and facility teams to pre-identify defects and damages to avoid substandard performance and expensive damage costs.
+CCTV maintenance is a preventive measure to ensure the longevity and optimal functionality of the surveillance equipment.
+It involves tasks such as regular inspections, cleaning lenses, updating firmware, and checking connections.
+CCTV maintenance is performed by security and facility teams to identify defects and avoid substandard performance and expensive damage costs down the line.

 Why Perform CCTV Maintenance?

-CCTVs help keep businesses’ property and employees safe and secure, but they require regular maintenance to be effective.
+CCTVs or Closed-circuit televisions, help keep businesses’ property and employees safe and secure, but they require regular maintenance to be effective.
 CCTV maintenance is performed to achieve three core objectives:

 - Ensure surveillance equipment works: physical and visual checks are performed to identify operational defects.
 Early detection saves both time and money.